+Page

 Part 1: The Need for a Comprehensive Church Health Assessment 3

 - Why a White Paper?
 3

 - Why a Fishbone Diagram?
 4

 - The Value of Church Health Assessments 5

 - The Strengths of an Unhealthy Church 7

 Part 2: Five Sources for a Comprehensive Health Assessment 7

 - Christian Theology 8

 - Christian Leadership Books 10

-Church Assessment Survey Tools 19
+- Church Assessment Survey Tools 19

 - Secular Books or Research 21

 - Church Experience 23

 Part 3: Creating a Comprehensive Health Assessment 25

-- Synthesizing the Five Sources 25
+- Synthesizing the Five Sources 26

-- The Head of the Fishbone Diagram 28
+- The Head of the Fishbone Diagram 29

-- Two Sides of the Fishbone Diagram 29
+Two Sides of the Fishbone Diagram 30

-The 12 Components of the Fishbone Diagram 30
+The 12 Components of the Fishbone Diagram 31

-- Cross-referencing the Assessments to the Diagram 38
+- Cross-referencing the Assessments to the Diagram 43

-Part 4: Using the Fishbone Diagram Church Health Assessment 44
+Part 4: Using the Fishbone Diagram Church Health Assessment 50

+- Fishbone Lessons on Revitalization 40

+Location of ministries on the Fishbone Diagram 53

-- Simplistic Use of the Tool 44
+- Simplistic Use of the Tool 55

-- Comprehensive Survey and the use of a Consultant 46
+- Comprehensive Survey and the use of a Consultant 56

+Nata - -

+Notes 57